linx02/tictactoe/README.md

 ![Footer](media/footer.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

 - Bigger grid
   - This feature would allow the user to play on a bigger grid than the regular 3x3 grid.
   - This feature would provide the user with a way to increase the difficulty of the game.

+- Nicknames
+  - This feature would allow the user to input nicknames instead of being referred to as Player X and Y.
+  - This feature would add a personal touch to the users experience.

 ## Testing

 ### Validator Testing

 - HTML
-  - Warnings returned when passing through the official [W3C validator]()
+  ##### Warnings returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Flinx02.github.io%2Ftictactoe%2F)

-  1. Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+  1. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 76, column 17; to line 76, column 33
+      - Resolved by switching h1 tag to h2 tag

-  2. Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+  2. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 58, column 17; to line 58, column 33
+      - Resolved by switching h1 tag to h2 tag

-  3. Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+  3. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 88, column 13; to line 88, column 16

-  All warnings were resolved by switching above h1 tags to h2 tags
+      - Resolved by switching h1 tag to h2 tag

   - No errors were returned.

 - CSS
-  - Errors returned when passing through the official [(Jigsaw) validator]()
+  ##### Errors returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flinx02.github.io%2Ftictactoe%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-    - Line: 133 #sounds-btn, ValueError : font-size: bold is not a font-size-value
+    1. (Fixed) Line: 133 #sounds-btn, ValueError : font-size: bold is not a font-size-value
       - Resolved by changing font-size: bold; to font-size: 0.8rem;

 - JavaScript
- - Warnings returned when passing through the [Jshint validator]()
+ - Warnings returned when passing through the [Jshint validator](https://jshint.com/)

-- 15 Warnings
+- (Fixed) 15 Warnings
-21	Missing semicolon.
+1. 21	Missing semicolon.
-34	Missing semicolon.
+2. 34	Missing semicolon.
-49	Missing semicolon.
+3. 49	Missing semicolon.
-60	Missing semicolon.
+4. 60	Missing semicolon.
-63	Missing semicolon.
+5. 63	Missing semicolon.
-64	Missing semicolon.
+6. 64	Missing semicolon.
-72	Missing semicolon.
+7. 72	Missing semicolon.
-73	Missing semicolon.
+8. 73	Missing semicolon.
-105	Missing semicolon.
+9. 105 Missing semicolon.
-167	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
+10. 167	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
-229	Missing semicolon.
+11. 229	Missing semicolon.
-244	Missing semicolon.
+12. 244	Missing semicolon.
-250	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (x) 258	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (o) 260	Missing semicolon.
+13. 250	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (x)
+14. 258	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (o)
+15. 260	Missing semicolon.

+- Fixed warnings were resolved by:
+  - Adding missing semicolons.
+  - Checking that variable key is a property of the object itself using hasOwnPropery()
+  - Using for loop for checking win instead of every() method

-- Two undefined variables
+- (Fixed) Two undefined variables
-279	scoreNum
+1. 279	scoreNum
-281	scoreNum
+2. 281	scoreNum
-282	scoreNum
+3. 282	scoreNum
-285	scoreNum
+4. 285	scoreNum
-288	scoreNum
+5. 288	scoreNum
-280	oppScoreNum
+6. 280	oppScoreNum
-285	oppScoreNum
+7. 285	oppScoreNum
-288	oppScoreNum
+8. 288	oppScoreNum

-- Warnings were resolved by:
+- Fixed warnings were resolved by:
-    - Adding missing semicolons
-    - defining scoreNum & oppScoreNum using let keyword
+    - Defining scoreNum & oppScoreNum using let keyword
-    - .......

 - Accessibility